RomanSixty/newfilmdb/INSTALL.md

 If your webserver process runs as a different user than `www-data`, you have to replace that with the user you need.

+For OMDb data you have to get an API key from https://www.omdbapi.com/.
+Place it into a `.env` file (you can copy `.env.dist` for reference).